 Powdered Eggs, from Beloved Camp Food to World War II Staple

-Powdered eggs, sometimes called dried eggs, have been in widespread use for well over a century.
-Because a container of powdered eggs is so light and compact, it became an extremely popular camp food.
+Powdered eggs, sometimes called dried eggs, or dehydrated eggs, have been in widespread use for well over a century.
+Because a container of powdered eggs is so light and compact, it became a very popular camp food.

 Because they were so lightweight and packed with nutrients, it was not long before governments saw the utility of powdered eggs as well.